 Learn how to apply DBT principles in your everyday practice.

-DBT Assumptions About Patients
+DBT Assumptions About Patients, Therapists, and Treatment

 - DBT assumptions are beliefs that DBT clinicians must ascribe to in order to effectively treat patients.
 These are:

 - Patients are doing the best they can and they want to improve.

 - Patients need to do better, try harder, and be more motivated to change.

 - They may not have caused all their problems, but they have to solve them anyway

 - The lives of suicidal borderline individuals are unbearable.